 While it shares many of the advantages of other single sign-on systems, DACS offers some unique features and is more efficient, and simpler to understand, customize, and administer compared to the heavy-weight, enterprise-level alternatives.
 If your single sign-on needs are modest, or if you are not even certain what they are, you should look at DACS.
 DACS does the hardest parts for you - all that you need to do is configuration and "look & feel" customizations.

-DSS is pleased to announce the release of DACS 1.4.38a.
-General download information, links to the latest tarfiles, and details about the latest release are provided.
+DSS is pleased to announce the availability of DACS 1.4.50.
+General download information, links to the latest tarfiles, and details about the latest release are available.
 It is important to review the Post-Release Notes before building DACS.
 All sites are encouraged to upgrade to the latest release of DACS and third-party software dependencies.